No. 7044877, 6th Battalion, Royal Inniskilling Fusiliers

 Holywood Cemetery (Protestant Ground Collective Grave 1263)

-Frederick Bloomfield’s birth was registered in the first quarter of 1913 in Birmingham, Warwickshire and he was a son of carpenter Frederick James Bloomfield and Jennie Bloomfield (nee Johnson).
+Frederick Bloomfield was born on 19 February 1913 and his birth was registered in the first quarter of 1913 in Birmingham, Warwickshire.
+He was a son of carpenter Frederick James Bloomfield and Jennie Bloomfield (nee Johnson).
 Their marriage was registered in the third quarter of 1906 in Tynemouth, Northumberland and they had at least five children:

 Robert James (born 1908)